Reviewed by Annabel Gaskell

 “You can check out any time you want, but you can never leave.”

 Never has a quotation been as appropriate to a book as that above to Will Wiles’ second novel.
-Yes, the lyric is from the Eagles’ Hotel California, and the novel is about a hotel with a particular allure – more about that later!
+Yes, the lyric is from the Eagles’ Hotel California, and the novel is about a hotel with a particular allure – but more about that later!

 Wiles is an interesting young novelist.
 His background is in high class journalism for architectural and design magazines.
 His first novel Care of Wooden Floors, while ostensibly being a high-class farce about the perils of flat-sitting for a friend with new blond wooden flooring, also showcased his eye for design and attention to detail in home furnishing (albeit in a minimalist style in this case).